B.S., Artificial Intelligence Methods and Applications

 Nittany AI Alliance

-Through undergraduate research, student organizations like Nittany Data Labs, and experiential learning opportunities offered through the Nittany AI Alliance, Data Sciences students can extend learning far beyond the classroom.
+Through mentored research, student organizations like Nittany Data Labs, and experiential learning opportunities like those offered through the Nittany AI Alliance, Artificial Intelligence Methods and Applications students can extend learning far beyond the classroom.
 Nittany AI Alliance connects students with industry partners to address real-world problems with AI-based solutions.
 Through challenges, internships, and events, you can put your data sciences knowledge to work.

 Connect with Nittany AI